Grigory Verzhbitsky

-Grigory Afanasyevich Verzhbitsky (Григорий Афанасьевич Вержбицкий) (born January 25, 1875, in Letichev, Podolia Governorate — died December 20, 1942, in Tianjin, China) was one of the leaders of the White movement in Transbaikal and Primorye during the Russian Civil War.
+Grigory Afanasyevich Verzhbitsky (Григорий Афанасьевич Вержбицкий; 25 January 1875 — December 20, 1942) was one of the leaders of the White movement in Transbaikal and Primorye during the Russian Civil War.

 Verzhbitsky graduated from the Odessa Infantry Engineering School in 1897.
-He fought in Russo-Japanese War and World War I, rising to the rank of colonel in 1915.
-Verzhbitsky joined the Omsk Provisional Government of Admiral Kolchak and was appointed as a commander of the 3rd Steppe Siberian Corps, becoming Lieutenant general.
+He fought in the Russo-Japanese War and World War I, rising to the rank of colonel in 1915.
+Verzhbitsky joined the Omsk Provisional Government of Admiral Kolchak and was appointed commander of the 3rd Steppe Siberian Corps, becoming Lieutenant general.

-After the defeat of Admiral Kolchak's armies in the Ural and Western Siberia, Verzhbitsky took part in the Great Siberian Ice march.
+After the defeat of Admiral Kolchak's armies in the Ural and Western Siberia, Verzhbitsky took part in the Great Siberian Ice March.
 After arrival at Chita, Ataman Grigory Semyonov trusted into his hands the 2nd Separate Rifle Corps of the Far Eastern Army from February to August 23, 1920.
 Verzhbitsky escaped to China and even was a deputy of the Constituent Assembly of the Far Eastern Republic but did not participate in its work.

 He headed the Provisional Priamurye Government Army of Spiridon Merkulov from 1921 to 1922.
 After the final defeat from the Soviets Verzhbitsky settled down in Harbin, heading the branch of the Russian All-Military Union.
 The Japanese sent him to Tianjin in 1934, where he died eight years later.